User-friendly TWA for dissipative spin dynamics: Derivation of semi-classical equations of motion

-To obtain the semiclassical approximation, we look at the whole Keldysh path-integral that we obtained in the previous section:
+To obtain the semi-classical approximation, we look at the whole Keldysh path-integral that we obtained in the previous section:

 where the long bar is the average with respect to noise distribution in Eq.~\eqref{eq:noise_dist}, and we have kept the delta function, which imposes the value of $\Phi$, explicit.
-In this formulation, the semiclassical approximation is straightforward: for each realization of the noise, we apply TWA to the path integral and then, take the average over different noise realizations.
+In this formulation, the semi-classical approximation is straightforward: for each realization of the noise, we apply TWA to the path integral and then, take the average over different noise realizations.
 The former step yields the classical equations of motion averaged over different trajectories~\cite{polkovnikov2010phase}:

-where $P^c_0$ is the initial semiclassical (quasi-)distribution function, and $\{A,B\}_p$ is the Poisson's bracket.
+where $P^c_0$ is the initial semi-classical (quasi-)distribution function, and $\{A,B\}_p$ is the Poisson's bracket.
+It is important to emphasize that we have not made specific assumptions about the nature of the system's degrees of freedom.
+These can correspond to bosonic modes, such as photons or phonons, or spin degrees of freedom, which may be represented using spin coherent states, Holstein-Primakoff bosons, or Schwinger bosons, independent of the spin size.
+Crucially, the resulting classical equations of motion, when expressed in terms of classical spin variables, are independent of the chosen spin representation.
 For brevity, we drop the classical index of all the fields as their quantum components no longer appear in Eq.~\eqref{eq:quat_to_twa}.
 Therefore, Eq.~\eqref{eq:path_int_quant} is approximated as

 The key point to remember is that, the first delta function on the RHS of the above equation yields the classical equations of motion for each trajectory while treating the field $\Phi$ in $\tilde{H}$ as a number, rather than an active dynamical variable.
 Afterwards, the second delta function imposes the value of $\Phi$ in the equations of motion.
 In other words,$\Phi$ should not be treated as a dynamical variable, and \emph{its Poisson bracket with any other variable must be assumed to vanish}, when we derive the classical equations of motion.